lendamico/lendami.co/_posts/speaking/2015-11-18-tech2gether.md

 ---
-title: "Tech2Gether&#58; &ldquo;Democratizing Design with the Design Studio Method&rdquo;"
+categories: speaking
 date: 2015-11-18
-category: speaking
+excerpt:
 fa: chalkboard-teacher
 image:
+  credit: Christian Kaye Photography
+  creditlink: http://www.christiankaye.com
   feature: /speaking/lendamico-tech2gether2015.jpg
   teaser: /speaking/tech2gether.jpg
-  credit: Christian Kaye Photography
-  creditlink: http://www.christiankaye.com
+link:
+medium:
+permalink:
+source:
+tags:
+title: "Tech2Gether&#58; &ldquo;Democratizing Design with the Design Studio Method&rdquo;"
 ---

 <!--more-->

 > Designers can't "own" UX; rather, they must empower product managers and engineers be part of it.
 UX can't just be a department; UX must be embedded in the culture of your organization.
 In this talk, I shared some of the methodologies we use to democratize design at Arcweb, and how you can use them to make better digital products.